The roughness exponent and its model-free estimation: The roughness exponent: definition and existence

 We furthermore denote for $n \in \bN$,

-Our main thesis in this paper is that the Hurst roughness exponent of $x$ should be equal to the limit of $1-\xi_n$, provided this limit exists. \Cref{Thm_main} will rigorously establish this result under the following mild condition on the Faber-Schauder coefficients of $x$.
+Our main thesis in this paper is that the roughness exponent of $x$ should be equal to the limit of $\wh R_n(x) $, provided this limit exists. \Cref{Thm_main} will rigorously establish this result under the following mild condition on the Faber--Schauder coefficients of $x$.
 To formulate this and related conditions, we will say that a function $\varrho:\bR_+\to\bR_+$ is \emph{subexponential} if $\frac1t\log\varrho(t)\to0$ as $t\ua\infty$.

-\begin{definition} The Faber--Schauder coefficients of $x$ satisfy the \emph{reverse Jensen condition} if for each $p \ge 1$ there exist $n_p\in\bN$ and a non-decreasing subexponential function $\varrho_p: \bN_0 \rightarrow [1,\infty)$ such that
+\begin{definition} The Faber--Schauder coefficients of $x$ satisfy the \emph{reverse Jensen condition} if for each $p \ge 1$ there exist $n_p\in\bN$ and a non-decreasing subexponential function $\varrho_p: \bN \rightarrow [1,\infty)$ such that

 \end{definition}